RichShillingtonMSFT/Azure-Stack-Hub-Operator-Labs-ADFS/12-Marketplace Gallery/Create & Remove Gallery Items.md

 5. In File Explorer, navigate to the C:\Downloads\SamplePackage\DeploymentTemplates folder and open the createuidefinition.json file in VSCode.

-6. Modify the sku parameter in the imageReference section of the file such that it references a Windows Server 2019 image you created in the previous lab.
+6. Modify the properties in the imageReference section of the file such that it references the Windows Server image you created in the previous lab.

 ![](images/Picture1.png)